Tee2912/Talent-Management-System/TH/README.md

 3. Score candidates using the interface
 4. Run bias detection analysis from the Bias Detection page
 5. View analytics and insights on the Dashboard
+6. Upload resume or paste resume in text for analysis against job descriptions

 ### Sample Data